hash-im-table/portfolio/README.md

 <img src="https://user-images.githubusercontent.com/66776230/84375124-faf60680-abd6-11ea-9a83-a6e3c67beefe.gif"/>
 </p>

-Thats whats going on under the hood.
+That’s what’s going on under the hood.
 If you overlay it with some fancy assets and tinker with the speed variable, this is what it would look like:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/66776230/84427828-72e71f80-ac1d-11ea-819b-480c2453a050.gif"/>